Lost in space: companions' fatal dance around massive dying stars: Conclusions

 \section{Conclusions}

 In this paper, we studied the fate of planet-star and binary star systems undergoing a supernova explosion of the primary component.
 Our study utilizes over two and a half million numerical simulations.
-We gave a simplified model for homologous envelope loss, which was combined with a high-precision n-body solver.
-This study continues the pioneering work of \citet{veras-etal} by investigating scenarios in which the secondary mass is commeasurable to that of the primary.
-We investigated systems, in which the primary mass is larger than an SN\,II explosion's lower limit.
+We gave a simplified model for homologous envelope loss, which was combined with a high-precision N-body solver.
+This study continues the pioneering work of \citet{veras-etal} by investigating scenarios in which the secondary mass is comeasurable to that of the primary.
+We investigated systems in which the primary mass is larger than an SN\,II explosion's lower limit.
 Our investigation is limited to an ejecta velocity greater than $1000\,\mathrm{km/s}$ to model envelope ejection in SN~II explosions.
-Due to the nature of applied numerical methods, we were able to calculate the change in orbital elements of the secondary, as well as the velocity components of systems that fall apart.
+Due to the nature of the applied numerical methods, we were able to calculate the change in orbital elements of the secondary, as well as the velocity components of systems that fall apart.
 Our major findings are the following:

-1) We confirmed the findings of \citet{veras-etal} with a homologous expansion model: a narrow range of true anomaly centered to apocenter and a high initial eccentricity ($e_\mathrm{init} \geq 0.4$) is required to form a bound pulsar-planet system.
+1) We confirmed the findings of \citet{veras-etal} with a homologous expansion model: a narrow range of true anomaly centered at the apocenter and a high initial eccentricity ($e_\mathrm{init} \geq 0.4$) are required to form a bound pulsar-planet system.
 Bound systems can gain a large semi-major axis (several thousand au) and high eccentricity ($>0.9$) in accordance with \citet{thorsett-etal}.

-2) We identified two scenarios in bound pulsar-planet models, in which the planetary eccentricity increases ($e_\mathrm{init}=0.4$) or decreases ($e_\mathrm{init}=0.8$).
-Furthermore, higher ejecta speed is found to result in a lower eccentricity for the planet.
+2) We identified two scenarios in bound pulsar-planet models in which the planetary eccentricity increases ($e_\mathrm{init}=0.4$) or decreases ($e_\mathrm{init}=0.8$).
+Furthermore, a higher ejecta speed is found to result in a lower eccentricity for the planet.